System environment (Hostname, DNS etc)

 virtual_mailbox_domains = /etc/postfix/virtual_mailbox_domains

-myhostname = box.myvps.com
+myhostname = mail.myvps.com

 myorigin = /etc/mailname